How to turn a vision into a startup

 Build a culture of trust to enable growth

 Before Zola, Ma was the product lead at online retailer Gilt.
 Still, building an e-commerce startup from scratch in a competitive market is no easy task.
-Ma says one her biggest mental challenges is pushing against the constant feeling that she should be trying to solve problems 24/7: "One big surprise has been how unrelenting it is."
+Ma says one of her biggest mental challenges is pushing against the constant feeling that she should be trying to solve problems 24/7: "One big surprise has been how unrelenting it is."

 I have always been an aspiring entrepreneur.
 I feel really lucky to have had the background in product because I think it has made me personally a much better CEO and Founder.